Eagle Scout: History

 Hamilton Bradley of Rome, New York, is the earliest known Black Eagle Scout in BSA history.
-His Eagle Scout court of honor was held at 7:30 p.m. on Dec.
-19, 1919, at the Rome Free Academy, according to Rome Daily Sentinel records from the time.
+His Eagle Scout court of honor was held at 7:30 p.m. on December 19, 1919, at the Rome Free Academy, according to Rome Daily Sentinel records from the time.

 On October 11, 2017, Boy Scouts of America announced they would begin a program to include girls in the Boy Scout program beginning in 2019.
 With the introduction of Scouts BSA and the acceptance of girls, the age limit for Eagle Scout was extended.
 In February 2019, the first girls joined the renamed Scouts BSA program.
 New youth members, girls or boys, 16 years of age or older, but not yet 18 who joined between February 1, 2019, and December 31, 2019, could request an extension to complete the Eagle Scout Award requirements after they turn 18 years of age.
 In 2020, the first female Eagle Scouts were added to the Boy Scouts of America.
-On February 8, 2021, nearly 1,000 female scouts became members of the Inaugural Class of Female Eagle Scouts.
-To date, over 31,000 female scouts have joined the program.
+On February 8, 2021, nearly 1,000 female Scouts became members of the Inaugural Class of Female Eagle Scouts.
 Members of the Inaugural Class were commemorated in a special edition of Scout Life magazine; the publication formerly known as Boys' Life.